elmerucr/lime/README.md

 ![icon](./docs/icon_80x80.png)

-..... is a virtual computer system that draws inspiration from iconic computing platforms such as the Commodore 64, Amiga 500, and Atari ST. Notable features include:
+Lime is a virtual computer system that draws inspiration from iconic computing platforms such as the Commodore 64, Amiga 500, and Atari ST. Notable features include:

 * Utilization of the MC6809 CPU using the [MC6809](https://github.com/elmerucr/MC6809) library
 * A total of 64k RAM